-We are all about transparency at Babybee so let's get into the nitty-gritty and explain the factors that contribute towards prams being one of the biggest investments you will make for your baby.
+We're all about transparency at Babybee, so let's get into the nitty-gritty and explain the factors that contribute towards prams being one of the biggest purchases in your baby product kit.

-Retailers markup pram and strollers anywhere between 50-90%, so unfortunately a lot of what you pay for has nothing to do with the pram itself or any additional features.
-For larger international brands, retailers are given the responsibility of setting their own price so that it can cover domestic marketing, including trade shows or advertising, further contributing towards some of the seemingly ridiculous price tags you see on some pram and stroller brands.
+Retailers mark up pram and strollers anywhere between 50-90%, so unfortunately a lot of what you pay for has nothing to do with the pram itself or any additional features.
+For larger international brands, retailers are given the responsibility of setting their own price so that it can cover domestic marketing, including trade shows or advertising, further contributing towards some of the very high price tags you see on some pram and stroller brands.

-This is why Babybee sells exclusively online - taking out the retailer middle man, and ensuring our products are set at an accessible price point for Aussie families.
+This is why Babybee sells exclusively online directly to you.
+By taking out the retailer and trade shows and instead selling directly to you online, we're able to pass these savings onto you and set our products at an accessible price point for Australian families.

 Outside of the obvious manufacturing costs (which we will delve into later), quality control contributes a considerable amount towards the total cost of a pram.
-Whilst some brands rely solely on their manufacturer to implement quality control measures - a decision that can result in product faults and recalls - high-quality brands will implement rigorous quality control tests by third-party providers to ensure the quality and reputation of the brand isn't compromised.
+While some brands rely solely on their manufacturer to implement quality control measures (a decision that can result in product faults and recalls), high-quality brands will implement rigorous quality control tests by third-party providers to ensure the quality and reputation of the brand isn't compromised.

 In case you were wondering, Babybee prams are independently lab tested for rigorous quality control testing to comply with all Australian Standards for safety and durability.